 Interns have the opportunity to work in the field learning all aspects of producing food for the Alan and Cathy Hitchcock Field & Fork Pantry on campus, to network with community organizations and industry partners, and to be part of a diverse team learning and growing together.

 All interns develop personalized learning objectives in collaboration with Field & Fork staff, and join in weekly intern meetings in which we read and discuss a series of topics concerning sustainable food systems.
 We are looking for a commitment of about 10+ hours a week for the duration of the semester, so that we all get the most learning and productivity from the experience.
-We work in 3 hour shifts, all during weekdays (no weekend work for the most part!), so bear that in mind as you’re considering applying!
+We work in three hour shifts during weekdays (no weekend work for the most part!), so bear that in mind as you’re considering applying.
 We try to be flexible about timing, but it can get tricky with a heavy course load.

-Interns earning course credit will also spend part of their time focusing on a specific project.
-Projects may vary by semester, but here are a few examples:
+Interns will also take the lead for a specific role on the farm.
+Projects and roles may vary by semester, but here are a few examples:

-- Compost: Working with industry partners, research and manage an efficient composting process on-site to feed farm soils.
+- Compost: Research and manage an efficient composting process on-site to feed farm soils.

 - Harvest: Oversee harvest, post-harvest processing, and delivery to Alan and Cathy Hitchcock Pantry.